The real questions Malaysians ask about legacy and Kervis is who behind it all

 Question: I already have a lawyer and an insurance agent.
 Do I really need to care about Kervis achievements or this kind of specialized support?
 What’s the difference?

-Answer: This is a fair question.
-Most of us think we are “covered” because we have a basic will or a life policy.
-But ask yourself: does your lawyer know how your business partners feel about your exit strategy?
+Answer: Most think they are “covered” because they have a basic will or life policy.
+But does your lawyer know how your business partners feel about your exit strategy?
 Does your insurance agent know how to structure a trust that keeps your kids’ education funds safe from creditors?

-The difference lies in the integration.
-Kervis achievements are usually measured not in how many policies are sold, but in how many “disasters” were avoided.
-It’s about the silent wins—the business that stayed open after the founder passed away, or the family home that didn’t get caught up in years of probate court.
+Kervis achievements are measured not in policies sold, but in disasters avoided: businesses that stayed open after a founder passed away, homes that didn’t get stuck in years of probate.

 Simply put, while a lawyer handles the “how,” this kind of support handles the “what” and the “why.”
 It’s the difference between having a bunch of spare parts and having a car that actually drives.